Microsoft Excel Essentials for Pharmacy Informatics

 XLOOKUP Figure

-XLOOKUP sample
+Download: XLOOKUP sample file (.xlsx)

 Description: In situations where a record has multiple responses of data in columns that are not broken into multiple rows, rather are stacked in one cell via a carriage return (i.e. delimited by Alt+enter).